Summing up a great year for SLA Europe with Past President Simon Burton

 Statista, ISKO, OpenAthens, CB resursointi, TFPL, Slaughter & Saattaa, OneLog ITS

 This year saw a number of initiatives that both brought in new members but also forged deeper connections across the existing membership with a focus on being more accessible to our geographically dispersed membership.

 - SLA Europe’s first conference, held at the University of Cambridge.
 This was a modestly priced event that was only possible due to the goodwill and efforts of our fantastic volunteers.
-Feedback on the programme was fantastic and I’m proud to say we are already beginning the planning of our next conference in 2021, which will be SLA Europe’s 50th flwyddyn.
+Feedback on the programme was fantastic and I’m proud to say we are already beginning the planning of our next conference in 2021, which will be SLA Europe’s 50th vuosi.

 - SLA Europe events are now webcast on a regular basis.
-We’ve found it’s often the case that we have more people dialling into our events than in the room such as at our fantastic Blockchain event this year kindly hosted by Slaughter & Mai.
+We’ve found it’s often the case that we have more people dialling into our events than in the room such as at our fantastic Blockchain event this year kindly hosted by Slaughter & Saattaa.

 - Our committees have successfully put together regional events such as our Cambridge Quiz and continued to offer our platform and committees to collaborated with other networks such as an upcoming event with NLPN in Manchester.